inkstitch/inkstitch/collections/_developers/en/002-002-manual-setup.md

 5. Run Inkscape.

+    **Info:** If Ink/Stitch returns `ImportError: No module named shapely`, then it is likely the version of Python used by Inkscape and the version you installed the Python dependencies for above are different.
+Configure the Inkscape Python executable by editing `preferences.xml`.
+The location of `preferences.xml` can be found in Inkscape under Edit > Preferences > System > User extensions.
+You must *close Inkscape before editing this file*, it is over-written when Inkscape closes.<br/><br/>
+    In `preferences.xml` update `<group id="extensions" />` to include the correct Python interpreter.
+For example,<br/><br/>
+    `<group id="extensions" python-interpreter="/usr/local/bin/python2" />`<br/><br/>
+    where, `/usr/local/bin/python2` is the value returned by `which python2`.
+    {: .notice--info }

 **Info:** Changes to the Python code take effect the next time the extension is run.
-Changes to the extension description files (*.inx) take effect the next time Inkscape is restarted.
+Changes to the extension description files (`*.inx`) take effect the next time Inkscape is restarted.
 {: .notice--info }